Exabyte-io/documentation/docs/workflows/data/subworkflows.md

 Accuracy measures the degree of proximity between the result of a simulation to the results of an experimental measurement (or "would-be" one).

-> For Density Functional Theory Model the input parameters that affect accuracy include:
+> For Density Functional Theory Model the input parameters that affect accuracy include.
 >
 >   1. Electronic exchange and correlation functional used in the pseudopotentials (pseudo_xc_type)
 >   2. Type of the model applied (eg. LDA, GGA, LDA + U, GGA + U, HSE, LDA + GW, GGA + GW)